ashutosh-rath02/git-re/README.md

 ## Mentions

-The contribution graph in the user profile is generated using [ghchart](https://ghchart.rshah.org/) by [Rushi Shah](https://github.com/2016rshah).
+- The contribution graph in the user profile is generated using [ghchart](https://ghchart.rshah.org/) by [Rushi Shah](https://github.com/2016rshah).
 This service creates an image of a user's GitHub contribution graph which can be embedded in a webpage.

+- To know to more project connect with me : `.vasudev` (Discord Username)

 ## Setup and Installation